 Non-trucking liability insurance protects owner-operators against liability claims when operating their truck for non-business or personal use.
-So, if you use your truck to pick up some mulch for your garden, then non-trucking liability will protect you should you have an accident during that trip.
+So, if you use your truck for personal errands, then non-trucking liability can protect you should you have an accident during that trip.
 This insurance would not provide coverage while you are under dispatch.

-Non-trucking liability insurance usually does not cost as much as bobtail.
-However, it generally does not cover you when you are driving without a trailer.
+Non-trucking liability insurance generally does not cover you when you are driving without a trailer.
 For that, you would need bobtail liability.
 At any rate, it’s really important to read the coverage thoroughly to see what is and is not covered.
 Don’t skip out on checking over the coverage.

 To find out what coverage you would need for the above activities, contact us today.
 We can help you figure out your coverage needs and compare rates to get the lowest price on trucking insurance.
 We’re here to help answer all of your insurance questions and help you get the coverage you need.

 Driving your truck without a trailer is referred to as bobtailing.
 Bobtail liability insurance covers you when you are bobtailing.
-This insurance provides coverage regardless of whether you are driving your truck for personal or business use.
-So, if you drop off your load in Chicago and pick up another in Columbus, Ohio, then bobtail insurance will provide coverage between Chicago and Columbus.
-This insurance also picks up when you drive your trailer home after dropping off a trailer.
+This insurance can provide coverage if you are driving your truck without the trailer.
+So, if you drop off your load in Chicago and pick up another in Columbus, Ohio, then bobtail insurance can provide coverage between Chicago and Columbus.
+This insurance also picks up when you drive your vehicle home after dropping off a trailer.
 However, it only covers you when driving without a trailer.
 If you are driving with a trailer, bobtail insurance will not provide coverage.

 So, in conclusion, non-trucking liability covers you when you are driving your truck for personal reasons.
 Bobtail insurance provides coverage when you are driving without a trailer.
 These insurance coverages can protect you from expensive lawsuits – and that’s extremely important.
 It’s also really important to make sure that you read the coverages carefully so you know exactly what is and isn’t covered.

 Still Not Sure What You Need?